-One of the best activities for food-lovers in Blenheim is visiting Makana Confections on Dwyers Roads, a short 8 km (5-mile) drive from the town center.
+One of the best activities in Blenheim for food-lovers is visiting Makana Confections on Dwyers Roads, a short 8 km (5-mile) drive from the town center.
 Here, chocolate lovers will be amazed by free chocolate tastings and the chance to watch (and smell) the chocolate-making in action.
 As for restaurants in Blenheim, you must visit Gramado’s on Main Street and Rocco’s Italian on Dodson Street.

 Another great thing to do in Blenheim includes a walk or cycle through Wither Hills Farm Park, a working cattle and sheep farm 5 km (3.1 miles) from the town.
 There are several walking tracks here all varying in difficulty and length.
 The views from here are incredible, with rolling farmland and vineyards to be seen in the distance.
 For bike lovers, there’s a mountain bike park featuring grade 2, 3, and 4 tracks.